Zhemgang District

 Zhemgang District (Dzongkha: གཞལམ་སྒང་རྫོང་ཁག།; Wylie transliteration: Gzhams-sgang rdzong-khag; previously "Shemgang"), is one of the 20 dzongkhags (districts) constituting Bhutan.
 It is bordered by Sarpang, Trongsa, Bumthang, Mongar and Pemagatshel Districts, and borders Assam in India to the south.
 The administrative center of the district is Zhemgang.
 Major attractions of the Zhemgang district are Buli Tsho and Duenmang Tshachu.

 Languages

 The dominant language in Zhemgang is Khengkha.
 Historically, Khengkha and its speakers have had close contact with speakers of Kurtöpkha, Nupbikha, and Bumthangkha to the north, to the extent that they may be considered part of a wider collection of "Bumthang languages."
-The term Ngalop may subsume several related linguistic and cultural groups, such as the Kheng people and speakers of Bumthang language.

-S.R.
+Linguist and ethnographer Dr. Tim Bodt notes that the people of Kheng, Bumthang, Kurtöe and Trongsa Mangdue have a deep, indigenous history in Bhutan.

+Archaeological and ethnolinguistic evidence indicates that the Kheng people are the indigenous inhabitants of south-central Bhutan, with roots in the region stretching back over 4000 years.

 Chakravarty asserts that Kheng are one of the earliest inhabitants that language spread upwards from Kheng into Bumthang and Kurtöp.
-By all accounts the Kheng are more closely related to the people of central Bhutan than they are to their neighbors in eastern Bhutan, who are primarily Sharchops.
+By all accounts the Kheng are more closely related to the people of central Bhutan such as the Bumthaps, Kurtöps and Trongsa Mangdue.

 The Kheng still retain special trade relations with the Bumthang, including providing winter pasture rights for Bumthang yaks.
 SIL International estimates there are 50,000 Kheng speakers.